• Home

 Japanese Language Courses for Exchange Students

 Japanese Language Courses are provided for exchange students, ranging from beginners who have not studied Japanese before, to advanced learners.
-In addition, we offer a full range of elective courses that will be of interest to exchange students, including preparation for JLPT N1 and N2, Business Japanese, and classes on Japanese life and culture.
+In addition, we offer a full range of elective courses that will be of interest to exchange students, including preparation for JLPT N1, Business Japanese, and classes on Japanese life and culture.

 Students can choose classes that they are interested in and learn Japanese language and Japan-related contents.